visaals/blog/content/posts/why-im-starting-this-blog.md

 ### Chasing The Dream of Passive Income

+>  :rotating_light: Update 05/25/2022, two years later and I've realized there's no point in chasing passive income for the sake of passive income.
+I have enough.
+I enjoy building (and occasionally writing) things and sharing them with the world, which is what I'll stick to from now on.
+The point is to escape the rat race, not join another one.

 For the past ~2 years, I've followed several creators achieving a passive income through this [process](https://www.youtube.com/watch?v=TH0nNn6SmXw):

 1. **consistently** giving away valuable content for free for years, which leads to
 2. **establishing credibility** with an unique online brand, with hours of useful content as proof, which leads to
-3. **gradually** building an audience of people that have gained value from your content, trust your expertise in certain areas, and benefit from your curated content recommendations, which allows you to
+3. **building** an audience of people that have gained value from your content, trust your expertise in certain areas, and benefit from your curated content recommendations, which allows you to
 4. **utilize** your audience as a distribution network for occasional paid content, in additional to the usual free content, with the idea is that the paid content is a form of *digital* *wealth* — "create once, sell forever", which compares to *real estate wealth* — "buy property, rent forever" or *business wealth* — "create a profitable business, sell the products forever."

 Here are a few examples of people who've followed this exact path growing positive-sum internet economy: